houda-ohm/ej2-aspnetmvc-docs/src/charts/chart/zooming.md

 Chart can be zoomed in three ways.

-* Selection - By setting [`enableSelectionZooming`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Charts.ChartZoomSettings.html) property to true
+* Selection - By setting [`EnableSelectionZooming`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Charts.ChartZoomSettings.html) property to true
-  in `zoomSettings`, you can zoom the chart by using the rubber band selection.
+  in `ZoomSettings`, you can zoom the chart by using the rubber band selection.
-* Mousewheel - By setting [`enableMouseWheelZooming`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Charts.ChartZoomSettings.html) property to true
+* Mousewheel - By setting [`EnableMouseWheelZooming`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Charts.ChartZoomSettings.html) property to true
-  in `zoomSettings`, you can zoomin and zoomout the chart by scrolling the mouse wheel.
+  in `ZoomSettings`, you can zoomin and zoomout the chart by scrolling the mouse wheel.
-* Pinch - By setting  [`enablePinchZooming`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Charts.ChartZoomSettings.html) property to true in `zoomSettings`, you can zoom the chart through pinch gesture in touch enabled devices.
+* Pinch - By setting  [`EnablePinchZooming`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Charts.ChartZoomSettings.html) property to true in `ZoomSettings`, you can zoom the chart through pinch gesture in touch enabled devices.

  >Pinch zooming is supported only in browsers that support multi-touch gestures.
 Currently IE11, Chrome and Opera